 Florida Atlantic hires Tom Herman as football coach

-BOCA RATON, Fla.
-(AP) Former Texas and Houston head coach Tom Herman will take over at Florida Atlantic as it heads into its first season in the American Athletic Conference.
+BOCA RATON, Fla. – Former Texas and Houston head coach Tom Herman will take over at Florida Atlantic as it heads into its first season in the American Athletic Conference.

 The hire comes just days after FAU fired Willie Taggart, who went 15-18 in his three seasons with the Owls.
 Details of the contract with Herman were not immediately available.